|

 using a blue screen behind actors to allow them to be matted

 into other footage, was used with Kong.
-Variations on
+From this point

-these techniques were used in almost every monster film until
+on variations on these techniques were used in almost every

-the advent of computerized image processing in the 1990's.
+monster film until the advent of computerized image processing

 Also a number of full-sized